jhass/crystal-gobject/README.md

   for dependencies that are actually used in the binding.
 * Should figure out link flags for when gi_repository_get_shared_library return NULL, or at least not crash on that.
+* Should have a nice command line interface
+* Decide whether/what generated bindings to keep in this shard and what to move into its own shard (Gtk probably).